lehmasve/hdflex/README.md

   described in [Adämmer, Lehmann and Schüssler (2023)](https://dx.doi.org/10.2139/ssrn.4342487).

-- `tvc()` can be used to transform predictive signals into (conditionally normal) predictive densities based on univariate time-varying coefficient models (first part of the STSC algorithm).
+- `tvc()` can be used to transform predictive signals into univariate density forecasts via time-varying coefficient models, where each model generates a conditionally gaussian predictive density for each signal at each point in time (first part of the STSC algorithm).

-- `dsc()` can be used to dynamically generate density forecast combinations from a subset of (conditionally normal) candidate density forecasts (second part of the STSC algorithm).
+- `dsc()` can be used to dynamically select a subset of candidate forecast models for each period based on their past performance in terms of density forecast accuracy (second part of the STSC algorithm).

 ## Installation